Resources for Practioners

 PROGRAM TRAVEL FUNDING SUPPORT

 Travel funding is provided by the ITS Peer to Peer Program through the Volpe Center.
+The maximum dollar amount allowed for travel is $5,000 per peer event or $2,500 per individual.
 Time/labor and other expenses are not reimbursable under the ITS Peer to Peer Program.
 Travel by PEERS and APPLICANTS must comply with Federal Travel Regulations (FTR).
 The Volpe Center will not reimburse travel expenses that do not comply with the FTR.
 The Volpe Center will provide travel guidance to PEERS and APPLICANTS prior to a peer event.

 When you participate in the Program as a HOST, you agree to provide the Program with a Event Evaluation upon completion of the peer exchange.
 The Event Evaluation and other materials generated by the peer exchange may be used as a basis for future Talking Technology and Transportation webinars, lessons learned, FAQ documents, or other learning materials, unless previously negotiated by the HOST and the ITS Peer to Peer Program.